Adel Mahamoud

-Adel Mahamoud (born 4 February 2003) is a professional footballer who plays as a forward for club Nantes.
+Adel Mahamoud (born 4 February 2003) is a professional footballer who plays as a forward for Championnat National 1 club SAS Épinal.
 Born in France, he plays for the Comoros national team.

-Career
+Club career

 Mahamoud is a youth product of Viry-Châtillon and Nantes.
 He was promoted to Nantes reserves in 2021 in the Championnat National 2.

 International career

 Born in France, Mahamoud is Comorian descent.
 He represented the Comoros U20 at the 2022 Maurice Revello Tournament.
 He was called up to the senior Comoros national team for a set of friendlies in September 2022.
 He made his debut with Comoros as a late substitute in a 1–0 friendly loss to Tunisia on 22 September 2022.